Free Thanksgiving Printable

 old lady thanksgiving printable

 Well, wouldn’t you know it?
 As soon as I published my Thanksgiving Literacy and Math packets last week I discovered some super cute images at Scrappin Doodles that would have been perfect to include.
-Since it was too late I decided to create some free printables for you!
+Since it was too late I decided to create this free printable for you!

 old lady who swallowed a pie book